 The SSH Program receives hundreds of applications for funding each year.
 All submissions are reviewed in a competitive and transparent manner.
 However, given the limited funding available through the SSH Program, we can only fund a small number of projects each year.

-Follow the Application Template to ensure all details are included and read the Annual Program Statement carefully for additional details regarding the evaluation criteria and program requirements.
+Follow the Application Template to ensure all details are included and read the full Notice of Funding Opportunity carefully for additional details regarding the evaluation criteria and program requirements.
 Email applications to SSHAbidjan@state.gov.

 If you have questions, please contact us: